 Code Capsules will automatically build your application when you’ve finished creating the Capsule.

 Once your application is live, you can view the build log by selecting the "Deploy" tab and clicking the "View build log" link in the "Builds" section.

 Now you need to bind the two capsules together.
 Navigate to the "Configure" tab of the Backend Capsule you've just created.
 Scroll to the "Bind Data Capsule" section and click on the "Bind" option in the bottom left.
 This enables the capsule to use the MongoDB database in the Data Capsule.

 DATABASE_URL Environment Variable

 Once the binding is complete, you have to append

 DATABASE_URL value under the "Capsule parameters" section on the "Configure" tab.

 Confirm your changes by clicking on "Update Capsule" then restart your capsule by toggling the radio button in the top right off and on again.

 After restarting the capsule, the application will now be ready to be viewed.
-Click the “Live Website” link at the top of the capsule tab and you should see your deployed application.
+Once the build is complete, a URL link will appear in the URL section in the "Details" tab.
+Click the link and you should see your deployed application.

 If you’d like to deploy another application in a different language or framework, take a look at our other deployment guides.